Hephthalites: Other embassies

 Overall, Chinese chronicles recorded twenty-four Hephthalite embassies: the first embassy in 456, and the others from 507 to 558 CE (including fifteen to the Northern Wei until the end of this dynasty in 535, and five to the Southern Liang in 516–541).
 The last three are mentioned in the Zhoushu, which records that the Hepththalites had conquered Anxi, Yutian (Hotan region in Xinjiang) and more than twenty other countries, and that they sent embassies to the Chinese court of the Western Wei and Northern Zhou in 546, 553 and 558 CE respectively, after what the Hepthalites were "crushed by the Turks" and embassies stopped.

+The Hephthalites also requested and obtained a Christian bishop from the Patriarch of the Church of the East Mar Aba I circa 550 CE.

-Buddhas of Bamyan (544–644 CE)
+Buddhas of Bamiyan (544–644 CE)

-The complex of the Buddhas of Bamyan was developed under Hephthalite rule.
+The complex of the Buddhas of Bamiyan was developed under Hephthalite rule.
+After the dissolution of their empire in 550–560, the Hephthalites continued to rule in the geographical areas corresponding to Tokharistan and today's northern Afghanistan, and particularly held a series of castles on the roads to Bamiyan.
 Carbon dating of the structural components of the Buddhas has determined that the smaller 38 m "Eastern Buddha" was built around 570 CE (544–595 CE with 95% probability), while the larger 55 m "Western Buddha" was built around 618 CE (591–644 CE with 95% probability).
 This corresponds to the period soon before or after the major defeat of the Hephthalites against the combined forces of Western Turk and Sasanian Empire (557 CE), or the following period during which they regrouped south of the Oxus as Principalities, but essentially before the Western Turks finally overran the region to form the Tokhara Yabghus (625 CE).

 Among the most famous paintings of the Buddhas of Bamyan, the ceiling of the smaller Eastern Buddha represents a solar deity on a chariot pulled by horses, as well as ceremonial scenes with royal figures and devotees.
 The god is wearing a caftan in the style of Tokhara, boots, and is holding a lance, he is "The Sun God and a Golden Chariot Rising in Heaven".
 His representation is derived from the iconography of the Iranian god Mithra, as revered in Sogdia.
 He is riding a two-wheeled golden charriot, pulled by four horses.
 Two winged attendants are standing to the side of the charriot, wearing a Corinthian helmet with a feather, and holding a shield.
 In the top portion are wind gods, flying with a scarf held in both hands.
 This great composition is unique, and has no equivalent in Gandhara or India, but there are some similarities with the painting of Kizil or Dunhuang.